 The Joseph Schneider Haus was built in 1816, although the interior is set up to look the way it would have in the 1850s.
 The museum tells the story of the changes brought to the Region of Waterloo in the 1800s by immigrants of Germanic heritage and gives us a taste of daily life during this period.

 The people who built the house, Joseph and Barbara Schneider, came here from Lancaster County, Pennsylvania in 1807 with their four oldest children (they later had three more offspring).
 They were part of a group of Mennonites who immigrated to Canada together in search of farmland in the decades following the American revolution.
-Although the house is named after Joseph (ever notice how museums are always named after the husband?), I’d bet you any money that Barbara had a lot to say when it came to designing, planning and decorating this place!
+Although the house is named after Joseph (ever notice how museums are always named after the husband?), I bet Barbara had a lot to say when it came to designing, planning and decorating this place!